alizat/my_r_project_template/README.md

 * include `present_release.txt` in `.gitignore`, push to GitHub/GitLab, and then add contents of `present_release.txt` as release notes for the latest version on GitHub/GitLab.

 After pushing to GitHub/GitLab, empty `present_release.txt` to make room for details of the next release.
+Alternatively, you may simply update `present_release.txt` by appending the latest notes to the top of the file.

 ----